Security News

 Plotting of seismic data using variable-density or variable-area wiggle displays.

 The module was designed to get decent displays of seismic data in a way that is more convenient than going through many individual Matplotlib function calls explicitly.
 However, if required Matplotlib methods can also be called directly.
-The code is pure Python and kept deliberately simple to get students participating our Geophysics classes and exercises going with Python and seismic data.
+The code is pure Python and kept deliberately simple to get students participating our Geophysics classes and exercises at university going with Python and seismic data.

 Required: numpy, matplotlib